-Alternative to Meds Center has helped many who needed help with Amitriptyline tapering, and have provided great relief for those who have had difficulty finding a facility that can correctly administer Amitriptyline tapering, weaning and titration.
+Alternative to Meds Center has helped many who needed help with amitriptyline tapering, and have provided great relief for those who have had difficulty finding a facility that can correctly administer safe weaning, and titration.

 When amitriptyline came onto the market in the 1960s, it was hailed with a wave of enthusiasm, in stark contrast to medical opinion today.
 Shockingly, amitriptyline was named “the gold standard of antidepressants” in 2001 (issue #278) of the British Journal of Psychiatry.
 Today, amitriptyline is more known for the documented number of fatalities by suicide connected to this drug.
 Amitriptyline is ranked #1 for deaths by suicide, as well as quite a host of other problems.
 Amitriptyline is one of the antidepressants known as TCAs, or tricyclic antidepressants, and is believed to be so toxic by many in the healthcare field today that it is often considered an antidepressant of last resort, rather than the aforementioned gold standard.1